 Apple Cider Vinegar As Deodorant

-As ACV kills the bacteria that creates body odor by decomposing the sweat on our body, it acts as a good deodorant.
+ACV is a good deodorant.
+It kills the bacteria that creates body odor by breaking down the sweat on our body.
 Dip a cotton ball in a 1:1 ACV and water mixture.
-Swab your armpits with it.
+Swab the armpits with it.
 Let it evaporate.
-Then powder it with a 1:1 cornstarch and baking soda mixture to keep dry.
-You can also mix it in your bath water.
-Add a few drops of a fragrant essential oil if you wish.
+Then powder them with a 1:1 cornstarch and baking soda mixture to keep dry.
+You can also add it to your bath water.
+Add a few drops of a fragrant essential oil.
 Always use a diluted form and test for allergy.

 Body odor.
-The very word makes us want to crinkle our nose or spray ourselves wet with a deodorant.
-But here’s a fact: it’s completely natural to have body odor—in fact, it’s impossible to not have it—and like our fingerprints, body odor, too, is unique.
-Of course, not all of us have a smell that’s pleasant.
-And that’s what is making the deodorant industry flourish.
-But what do you do for a pleasant odor without the ill effects of the harsh chemicals of deodorants?
-Choose apple cider vinegar or ACV.
+The very word makes you want to crinkle your nose or spray yourself wet with a deodorant.
+But it’s completely natural to have body odor, and like your fingerprint, it is unique.
+Not everyone has a pleasant odor.
+So what do you do for a pleasant odor that doesn’t come with harsh chemicals?
+Choose apple cider vinegar as deodorant.
 But before we answer why, let’s find out what causes body odor.

 How Do You Fight It?